-- 1. Incoming power terminates at the power termination enclosure.
-Before leaving the enclosure, power is sent through a circuit breaker and an RFI electrical filter. - 2.
+- 1. Incoming power terminates at the termination block (TB41) within the power termination enclosure.
+Before leaving the enclosure, the power is sent through a fuse and an RFI electrical filter - 2.
 Power for the controller board passes through a transformer located on the controller/power panel. - 3.
-Depending on display size, either +6.5VDC or +9VDC power supplies are used to power the modules.
+Depending on display size and color (monochrome or tri-color), either +6.5VDC, +9VDC or +12VDC power supplies are used to power the modules.
 Power supplies are preset.
 Contact Daktronics Customer Service for the proper settings. - 4.
-In Galaxy displays, the 9VDC power supply powers the green and blue LEDs through the 4-pin connector.
+In tricolor displays, the 12VDC power supply powers the green LEDs through the 4-pin connector.
 The 6.5VDC power supply powers the red LEDs and driver's logic circuit through 2-pin connectors.